 ARTICLE VIII.
 SELECTION OF OFFICERS

-The President will serve a one-year term as a Senator before becoming President.
-The Vice President and Secretary/Treasurer may be new members of the Senate and may be re-elected for a second consecutive one-year term.
+new members of the Senate and may be re-elected for a second consecutive one-year

 ARTICLE IX.
 OFFICERS

-The three officers of the Staff Senate shall be the President, Vice President and Secretary/Treasurer.
-The term begins September 1 of the fiscal year.
+The four officers of the Staff Senate shall be the President, Vice President, Secretary,

-1) presiding at meetings of the Staff Senate and special meetings called for the entire TTUHSC Staff,
+- Presiding at meetings of the Staff Senate and special meetings called for the entire

-4) serving as ex-officio (non-voting) member of the Staff Senate for one year immediately following term as President,
+- Serving as ex-officio (non-voting) member of the Staff Senate for one year immediately

-5) ensuring an annual report of activities of the Staff Senate is completed and communicated to TTUHSC Staff, and
+- Ensuring an annual report of activities of the Staff Senate is completed and communicated

 Responsibilities of the Vice President include: